avl-univ-lille/testing/practice/1-mutation.md

  - the test suite is not strong enough: we miss some tests
  - the mutation is equivalent: the code mutated but generated code that does the same
  - or (as a special case of the previous one) the mutated code is dead code: thus it will never be executed

+Things to think about:
+- Before we had *not covered method* (actually the tool measures it at a finer granularity but it is not shown...), and now we have *surviving mutants*.
+What is the relationship between them?
+Why they differ in number?
+Are there implementation differences in the analyses?
+Or some important differences between the approaches?
+- Related to the question before: can you think about an example of code that is covered but fails mutation testing?

 ### Increasing the mutation score